Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/subsystems.md

 title: Subsystems Extension Point
 ---

-Subsystems are configurable modules responsible for a piece of functionality in Alfresco Content Services.
+Subsystems are configurable modules responsible for a piece of functionality in Content Services.
 It is possible to implement an extension as a custom subsystem.